-Subsidiaries will get better at forecasting with good working instructions and understanding why reliable cash forecasting is important for the company.
+Subsidiaries will get better at forecasting with good working instruction and understanding why reliable cash forecasting is important for the company.

 With incoming and outgoing payments it should be taken into account that the information from AP and AR systems is not always reliable.

 Even a small improvement in cash forecasting can save significant sums for your company.

 Myth 3: Developing cash forecasting is an IT Project